ning/cosmic/README.md

         username: <The LDAP username to authenticate with if simple auth is chosen, e.g. cn=Directory Manager>
         password: <The LDAP password>

-If `simple` is chosen as the authentication method and username/password are not specified in the config, then Cosmos2 will prompt the user for username and password before proceeding.
+If `simple` is chosen as the authentication method and username/password are not specified in the config, then Cosmic will prompt the user for username and password before proceeding.

 See e.g. this [introduction to LDAP](http://www.ldapman.org/articles/intro_to_ldap.html) for more info about LDAP.

 #### credentials

-With this authentication form, Cosmos2 will not authenticate itself but provide the credentials to plugins if they use the `credentials_from_env` authentication type (see below).
+With this authentication form, Cosmic will not authenticate itself but provide the credentials to plugins if they use the `credentials_from_env` authentication type (see below).
 The configuration looks like this:

     credentials:
       username: <The username>
       password: <The password>

-If username/password are not specified in the config, then Cosmos2 will prompt the user for username and password before proceeding.
+If username/password are not specified in the config, then Cosmic will prompt the user for username and password before proceeding.

 ## Plugin configuration